nus-cs3203/course-website/contents/basic-spa-requirements/program-query-language/example-queries.md

     assign a;
     Select a pattern a ( "normSq" , _"cenX * cenX"_)

 Answer: `14`

-Same query can be written using a different variable name:
+Same query can be written using a different synonym name:

     assign newa;
     Select newa pattern newa ( "normSq" , _"cenX * cenX"_)

 Answer: `14`